 How much is the filing fee for Form I-907?

 Filing fee for the Form I-907 for Form I-539 seeking change of status to F-1, F-2, M-1, M-2, J-1, or J-2 nonimmigrant status is currently $1,750.
+This fee will be increased to $1,685 for certain F-1 students and $1,965 for other status as to a premium processing request postmarked on or after February 26, 2024.
 Applicants may pay the fee with a money order, personal check, cashier’s check, or pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
 Applicants must pay the Form I-907 fee separately from other filing fees.

 How to file Form I-907 online